aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

         Start the VNC viewer on your Windows machine.
 If using TightVNC, please select the viewer having the "best compression."
 A popup window will appear, VNC Viewer: Connection Details.
 Click on Options.
 Search for and select the option for sharing the connection and then click OK.
 For Server enter localhost:n, where **n** is the VNC session number, as before.

 	    If using RealVNC, select File > New Connection and fill in localhost:n under the VNC server field.
-You may want to switch to the Options tab and deselect the options for passing media/audio keys to the VNC server.
+You may want to switch to the Options tab-item and deselect the options for passing media/audio keys to the VNC server.

 	    .. image:: images/realVNC_titania_3.png